HerStolenLight/pureRGB-girl/README.md

 A purist's enhancement of Pokémon Red, Green, and Blue based on the pokered disassembly.

+Note - This fork does it's best to replace the default male trainer with a female one.

 To download the latest version of this romhack, [**go here**](https://github.com/Vortyne/pureRGB/releases/latest)

 To see the full list of features, bugfixes, and everything else, see [**FEATURES.md**](FEATURES.md)